 - Acupuncture for Rehabilitation

-Dr Gerald Stell is the Assistant Professor in the Department of English at The Hong Kong Polytechnic University.
+Dr Gerald Stell is the Assistant Professor in the Department of English and Communication at The Hong Kong Polytechnic University.

 - Language variation

 - Intergroup communication, intergroup processes